FedRAMP/docs/docs/rev5/significant-change-notifications.md

-The Significant Change Notification (SCN) standard establishes conditions for FedRAMP authorized cloud service providers to make most significant changes without requiring advance government approval.
+The Significant Change Notification (SCN) process establishes conditions for FedRAMP authorized cloud service providers to make most significant changes without requiring advance government approval.
 Agency authorizing officials who authorize the use of FedRAMP authorized cloud services are expected to account for the risk of cloud service providers making changes to improve the service.

-This standard broadly identifies four types of significant changes, from least impactful to most impactful:
+This process broadly identifies four types of significant changes, from least impactful to most impactful:
 1. Routine Recurring
 2. Adaptive
 3. Transformative